This is a 400 Watt Solar Panel Wiring Diagram with a complete list of DIY parts needed and kits available.

-A 400w systems gives you a couple of days in reserve, depending on your usage and without other sources of recharging.
+A 400w system gives you a couple of days in reserve, depending on your usage, and without other sources of recharging.

-You may not be able to replenish the batteries everyday so consider keeping something back as contingency to avoid cycling the batteries more than necessary.
+You may be unable to replenish the batteries daily, so consider keeping something back as a contingency to avoid cycling the batteries more than necessary.

-Even with a 400 watt system, if your aim is to be completely independent of hook up, you’ll need to watch your consumption and battery levels closely.
+Even with a 400 watt system, if you aim to be completely independent of hook up, you’ll need to watch your consumption and battery levels closely.

-If your ideal solar system is larger than 400w, build the system with scaleability in mind.
+If your ideal solar system is larger than 400w, build the system with scalability in mind.

-You can add panels and batteries in the future as your needs grow and budget allows, assuming you have space on your roof.
+You can add panels and batteries as your needs grow, and budget allows, assuming you have space on your roof.

 400 Watt Solar Panel Wiring Diagrams

-- The wiring diagrams shows only the supply side installation of a 400 watt solar panel system.
-They goes as far as charging the battery.
+- The wiring diagrams show only the supply side installation of a 400 watt solar panel system.
+They go as far as charging the battery.
 For the load side detail, check out our post on campervan wiring.

 - They exclude charging the battery from shore power or the alternator.

-- This set up needs a minimum of 150 – 180ah of battery so the diagrams have 2 x 12v batteries wired in parallel.
+- This setup needs at least 150 – 180ah of battery, so the diagrams have 2 x 12v batteries wired in parallel.

 - For more information on how to fit the batteries or to wire them in series if using 6v batteries, see our post on campervan batteries.

-- The diagrams also excludes wiring an inverter – it sits on the load side of the battery.
+- The diagrams also exclude wiring an inverter – it sits on the load side of the battery.

 - The 4 diagrams below show a 400 watt solar panel wiring diagram wired in parallel and series with 2 x 200w and 4 x100w panel configurations.